 So why ladder?
-Because you will always have 20% of your certificate savings available each year, and when you renew each maturing certificate into a 5-year certificate, you will be earning a higher rate than if you had simply continued with another 12- or 24-month certificate (laddering is not limited to the 12-month through 5-year example above).
-The strategy works to your advantage because after a few of your certificates mature and are renewed into another 5-year certificate, you will be earning the highest rate and have a 5-year certificate maturing every year.
+Referring to the example above, 20% (or $5,000) of your original $25,000 certificate (plus the accrued dividends for that certificate) is made available to you each year.
+By renewing each maturing certificate into a 5-year certificate, you'll be earning a higher rate than if you'd simply continued with another 12- or 24-month certificate (laddering isn't limited to the 12-month through 5-year example above).
+The strategy works to your advantage because after a few of your certificates mature and are renewed into another 5-year certificate, you'll be earning the highest rate and have a 5-year certificate maturing every year.

-The same idea can be applied to shorter and longer-term examples.
-And it's really up to you how you want to save and use your funds.
+The same idea can be applied to shorter- and longer-term examples.
+It's really up to you how you want to save and use your funds.
 Laddering can provide you with a more steady and stable source of savings than a single-certificate investment.
-The best part is, you can always add funds to your certificate at maturity and watch your savings grow!
+The best part is, you can always add funds to your certificate at maturity and watch your savings grow.

 Members with Account Access